redis/docs/content/operate/rs/release-notes/rs-7-4-6-releases/rs-7-4-6-tba.md

 | Red Hat Enterprise Linux (RHEL) 8 | <span class="break-all"></span> |
 | Red Hat Enterprise Linux (RHEL) 9 | <span class="break-all"></span> |
 | Amazon Linux 2 | <span class="break-all"></span> |

+## Known issues

+- RS61676: Full chain certificate update fails if any certificate in the chain does not have a Common Name (CN).

+- RS119958: The `debuginfo` script fails with the error `/bin/tar: Argument list too long` if there are too many RocksDB log files.

+- RS122570: REST API `POST /crdbs` responds with a confusing error message if the cluster does not have the requested CRDB-compatible module that complies with the requested featureset.

 ## Known limitations